4rtzel/rtr/README.md

 Note that it's not allowed to use lowercase ```l/f/c``` with uppercase ```L/F/C``` in a single range because it would be ambiguous.

+Additionally, each l/L/f/F/c/C character could be prefixed with "!" to exclude this particular range.
+The placement of "!" doesn't matter as long as it precedes a range-defined character.
+So ```!l1:l3``` is the same as ```l1:!l3``` and even ```l1:l3:!l1```.

+This might be helpful to filter out the text in the middle of the range.
+For example, to print only the first and the last line one could use: ```!l1:l-2```.

 ### Examples
 We'll be using the following input for all examples belove:
 ```bash